This programme will accept late applications. Please submit your portfolio as soon as possible.

 1. Assignments (A, B and C)

-Assignment A "Design for another specie" (2 pages)
+Assignment A "Design for another species" (2 pages)

 Assignment B "Sketching movements and relations in public space" (2 pages)

 Use the remaining pages to present your own creative work.
-Show us any form of artistic expression/ design that you are proud of and that represents how you like to work.
-We encourage you to choose work that demonstrate a wide range of your interests.
+Show us any form of artistic expression/design that you are proud of and that represents how you like to work.
+We encourage you to choose work that demonstrates a wide range of your interests.

 Submit the assignments on your pages on www.universityadmissions.se (in English) or www.antagning.se (in Swedish).
 You can upload maximum 50 mb total. in PDF, PNG or JPG-formats.
 You can upload maximum 50 mb total.
 In the upload form, enter a brief description of the work you upload.

 Please write a statement of purpose that on one A4 page describes your interest in design focusing on: